tareef88/Github-Stream-Client/README.md

 }
 ```

-we have added also a tabbar on top the displays the App Name
+when user press on the Name of the publisher the app will direct the user to the page the publisher page  .